Students Stranded Worldwide By Trump Order

 "...My inbox is flooded with messages and emails of love and support.
 I am truly speechless, grateful and proud to [be a] part of the MIT community.
 I have never been subjected to any form of religious or racial discrimination at MIT.
 Our community is extremely diverse, inclusive, supportive and accepting of individuals and their backgrounds.
 But I cannot believe all this love is coming from the same country that banned me from entering its borders just a couple of hours ago..."

-The number of students detained at airports in the United States was not immediately known, but Narges Bayani, a graduate student at New York University, was released on Sunday after being held for several hours at JFK International Airport.
+The number of students detained at airports in the United States was not immediately known, but Narges Bayani, a graduate student at New York University, was released on Sunday after being held for several hours at John F. Kennedy International Airport.
 "I am in awe and absolute admiration of the solidarity of the American people in response to such inhumane and discriminatory regulations.
 It feels like a sweet personal victory over hate," she posted on Facebook.

-Universities and academic organizations largely condemned the travel ban and vowed to assist their students in returning to the U.S. David Elwell, Director of MIT's International Students Office, told MIT's student newspaper that his office was "deeply disturbed" by the new policy.
+Universities and academic organizations largely condemned the travel ban and vowed to assist their students in returning to the U.S. David Elwell, director of MIT's International Students Office, told MIT's student newspaper that his office was "deeply disturbed" by the new policy.

-Yale's president, Peter Salovey, said in a prepared statement, "American institutions of higher learning are united in their distress on behalf of our international students and faculty, and in their reliance on our communities' most fundamental values of accessibility and open dialogue.
+Yale's president, Peter Salovey, said in a prepared statement: "American institutions of higher learning are united in their distress on behalf of our international students and faculty, and in their reliance on our communities' most fundamental values of accessibility and open dialogue.
 Our educational mission and the welfare of our community members are directly at stake.
-National security is of the utmost importance, but we are steadfast in asserting that this goal can be achieved while maintaining respect for core academic—and American—values."
+National security is of the utmost importance, but we are steadfast in asserting that this goal can be achieved while maintaining respect for core academic — and American — values."

-Mitch Daniels, the former Republican governor of Indiana and current president of Purdue University, said he believes the executive order is "a bad idea, poorly implemented" and called on Trump to "promptly revoke and rethink it."
+Mitch Daniels, the former Republican governor of Indiana and current president of Purdue University, said the executive order is "a bad idea, poorly implemented" and he called on Trump to "promptly revoke and rethink it."

 Alongside their educational mission and the welfare of students and faculty, many U.S. institutions of higher learning have significant revenue at stake if the United States becomes less welcoming to international students.
 According to the Institute of International Education, more than a million international students attend U.S. institutions, and because of their status, they do not receive most federal or state financial aid.
 This includes an estimated 17,000 students from the countries currently covered by the travel ban: Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.